brunoviera0/SSGA-Sentiment/README.md

 -ssga_keywords (ssga keywords with category and sector)

 cc_wordcloud.py generates a word cloud based on the transcripts stored in ssga_transcripts, saves them as a .png file, and stores them in a bucket.

+dailypricesjob.py

+to run: python3 dailypricesjob.py

+Pulls today's stock price and volume data for the tickers found in the CompanyInfo table

+Creates an entity for each ticker in the Dailyprices Datastore table with: ticker, price, volume, timestamp

+If no data is found for a ticker, the script will print a message and continue.

+To set up automatic daily price updates using cron:

+The script is scheduled to run Monday through Friday at 4:00 PM Eastern Time.

+Crontab entry:

+00 20 * * 1-5 /usr/bin/python3 /home/sentapp/dailyprices/dailypricesjob.py >> /home/sentapp/dailyprices/cron_log.txt 2>&1

+Runs dailypricesjob.py every weekday at 4 PM Eastern Time.

+Output and errors are logged to cron_log.txt inside the same folder.

+To edit or view the current crontab:

+crontab -e